Teenager, woman killed in Wilmington quadruple shooting

-WILMINGTON, Delaware (WPVI) -- A teenager and woman were killed in a quadruple shooting in Wilmington.
+WILMINGTON, Delaware (WPVI) -- Wilmington Police are investigating a quadruple shooting that left two people dead on Tuesday night.

-Officers responded to the 1100 block of Beech Street just before 11 p.m.
-Tuesday.
+Police spokesperson David Karas confirms the shooting took place on the 1100 block of Beech Street around 10:55 pm.

-Police found four victims who had been shot and a white Cadillac with all of its windows shot out.
+Police located four victims: a 17-year-old male and a 23-year-old female died from their injuries and an 18-year-old male and a 26-year-old male are in the hospital in stable condition.

 Teenager, woman killed in Wilmington quadruple shooting